How To Code Sign Windows Kernel Drivers using EV?

 Once you include all the information using relevant variables, save it as a text file with .inf as its extension.
 Further, create a single directory of the driver and put all files under it.
 And it will be called a.CAB package.

-Additionally, create a .ddf file as below, but rename the highlighted keywords with your driver directory and .inf file name.
+Additionally, create a .ddf file like the one below, but rename the highlighted keywords with your driver directory and .inf file name.

 .OPTION EXPLICIT ; Generate errors